webix-hub/gitbook-webix-jet/details/app.md

 For more details, go to the ["Plugins"](plugins.md) chapter.

-## Footnotes:
+### Footnotes

 #### [1]:
-To read more about how to reference apps and view classes, go to ["Referencing views"](../detailed/referencing.md).
+To read more about how to reference apps and view classes, go to ["Referencing views"](../details/referencing.md).